CIDARLAB/pyFluigi/README.md

 2. Install the dev containers Plugin
 3. `cntrl+shift+P` for opening the command pallete and
 4. Select `DevContainers: Open Folder in Container`
+5. If a window pops up asking you to select a folder, select `pyFluigi`

 ### Step 5 - Python environment setup